 The magnetic tape functions are specified by bits 6, 7, and 8 of the command register.
 When any of the tape functions has completed its data operation (after the end-of-record character passes the read head) the MTF (magnetic tape flag) is set, an interrupt occurs (if enabled), and errors are checked.
-The following list defines the tape function.
+The following paragraphs define the tape functions.